 Child and Adult Care Food Program (CACFP)

-Child Care Answers offers a cash reimbursement for providers who serve nutritious meals and snacks and complete annual trainings as a part of the Child and Adult Care Food Program (CACFP).
+You may be eligible to receive a cash reimbursement if you serve nutritious meals and snacks and complete annual trainings as a part of the Child and Adult Care Food Program (CACFP).
 CACFP is funded by the U.S. Department of Agriculture.
-We sponsor licensed homes and exempt homes which accept CCDF vouchers in Bartholomew, Brown, Hamilton, Hancock, Hendricks, Johnson, Madison, Marion, and Morgan counties.
-We do not charge a fee to participate in this program.
+Find a CACFP sponsors from the list of food sponsors.